subaquatic-pierre/machine-learning-app/README.md

 - User profile to store searches
 - Add more data points to the dataset

+## Demo

+Visit this Youtube link for an overview of the project

 ## Resources

 #### Team Trello Board